-Recipe status: nearly there to stable
+Recipe status: stable

 Makes 8 small pizzas.